 Large-amplitude mesoscale gravity waves have also been extensively studied and remain difficult to forecast using currently available conventional surface weather observations and numerical guidance.
 The movement, amplification, and decay of such features through generally stable environments has often been a focus for research (Bosart and Seimon 1988; Crook 1988; Ramamurthy et al. 1993; Zhang et al. 2001; Plougonven and Zhang 2014).
 Additionally, their impacts on precipitation generation or suppression (Bosart et al. 1998), wind field amplification or modification (Bosart and Seimon 1988; Schneider 1990), and convection initiation (Ruppert and Bosart 2014) have also been examined, mainly through analysis of case events that had large impacts.

-A suite of observational and numerical resources have been utilized to identify and categorize mesoscale weather features that produce large pressure fluctuations.
+A suite of observational and numerical resources have been used to identify and categorize mesoscale weather features that produce large pressure fluctuations.
 In many cases, detailed analyses of perturbation pressure fields have focused on specific cases.
 Several studies have used time series analysis techniques including frequency filtering (Koch and O’Handley 1997; Koch and Saleeby 2001; Jacques et al. 2015) and wavelet analysis (Grivet-Talocia and Einaudi 1998; Grivet-Talocia et al. 1999) to isolate the specific pressure perturbation features.
 Other studies have taken more holistic approaches to produce regional climatologies of prominent mesoscale feature occurrences (e.g., Koppel et al. 2000; Bentley et al. 2000; Guastini and Bosart 2016).
 Phase speeds for features such as MCS and inertial gravity waves have been assessed within 15-35 m s-1 (Koppel et al. 2000).
 However, cases have also been documented involving gravity waves that have moved near or above the upper bound of 35 m s-1 (Bosart et al. 1998; Adams-Selin and Johnson 2013).

 Several existing mesoscale feature climatologies have relied upon subjective analysis to identify unique characteristics that describe the particular feature of interest.
 However, objective feature identification and tracking has also been utilized to identify and track synoptic-scale features (König et al. 1993; Hodges 1994; Hoskins and Hodges 2002; Hodges et al. 2003; Raible et al. 2008; Kravtsov et al. 2015).
 Techniques such as the Storm Cell Identification and Tracking (SCIT, Johnson et al. 1998), Tornado Vortex Signature (TVS, Brown and Wood 2012), and cloud-tracking algorithms (e.g., Liu et al. 2014) have been employed to identify smaller features.
 The Method for Object-Based Diagnostic Evaluation (MODE) has been a prominent tool for numerical weather prediction forecast verification (Davis et al. 2006; Davis et al. 2009).
 An extension known as MODE Time Domain (MODE-TD) incorporates the ability to follow a detected feature over time and assess properties such as speed and direction, in addition to nontemporal properties such as areal extent (Bullock 2011).
 Both have been utilized for verification of mesoscale features in many studies (Bullock 2011; Mittermaier and Bullock 2013; Clark et al. 2014; McMillen and Steenburgh 2015).

-Incorporation of surface pressure observations for data assimilation purposes has also been researched.
-Lacking the representativeness errors of other state variables, pressure data are a much more viable candidate for data assimilation from diverse resources such as unconventional mesonets (Horel et al. 2002) and mobile phones (Mass and Madaus 2014).
-Pressure observations have been a prominent resource to improve global and mesoscale forecasting (Anderson et al. 2005; Ingleby 2014; Lei and Anderson 2014; Madaus et al. 2014).
-Numerical reanalysis projects, including the 20th Century Reanalysis Project, have also utilized archived pressure observations to provide more accurate representation of past phenomena (Whitaker et al. 2004; Compo et al. 2006; Compo et al. 2011).
+Pressure observations have been a prominent resource to initialize global and mesoscale forecast models (Anderson et al. 2005; Ingleby 2014; Lei and Anderson 2014; Madaus et al. 2014).
+Numerical reanalysis projects, including the 20th Century Reanalysis Project, have also utilized archived pressure observations to provide more accurate representation of prior high-impact events (Whitaker et al. 2004; Compo et al. 2006; Compo et al. 2011).
+Lacking potential representativeness errors of many other state variables, pressure data from diverse resources such as mesonets (Horel et al. 2002) and mobile phones (Mass and Madaus 2014) are more amenable for operational data assimilation.